 Otterhounds were first bred to hunt otters, the overpopulation of which once limited the supply of trout for fishermen in Great Britain.
+Otterhounds can swim for hours without rest.
 The title Master of Otterhounds has been bestowed on a number of English monarchs.
-Otterhounds have become quite rare due to the decline in numbers of otters.
 There are only about 1,000 Otterhounds in the world.

 Related pages: